 Wraith have set their career on a nice trajectory here.
 This album represents a solid progression from Heed The Warning.
 I do not envy the guys in trying to follow up Absolute Power but they’ve proven they are more than up to task.
 You know how basketball greats like Michael Jordan would add new moves to their repertoire in the offseason to make themselves that much more formidable?
 I look forward to what new moves Wraith will be adding next.
 In the meantime, enjoy Absolute Power.
 This album is a blast!
 A strong recommendation from this reviewer.

-Stand Out Tracks: “Meaningless Planet”, “War of Aggression”, “Eyes of the Sacred Ram”
+Favorite Songs: “Meaningless Planet”, “War of Aggression”, “Eyes of the Sacred Ram”